ropensci/openalexR/README.md

 &nbsp;

-# Some Brief Examples
+# How to downalod items from OpenAlex endpoijnt

+OpenAlex defined a custom query language based on entity type.
+You can choose to write a valid query using that language or, in alternative, using the function **oaQueryBuild**.

+**oaQueryBuild** generates a valid query, written following the OpenAlex API language, from a set of arguments provided by the user.

+&nbsp;

 ## Get full records through entity IDs.

+&nbsp;

 ### Query to obtain all information about a single publications

 The following paper:

-    Aria, M., & Cuccurullo, C. (2017). bibliometrix: An R-tool for comprehensive science mapping analysis.
+    Aria, M., & Cuccurullo, C. (2017). bibliometrix:
+    An R-tool for comprehensive science mapping analysis.
     Journal of informetrics, 11(4), 959-975.

-is associated to the OpenAlex-id W2755950973.
+is associated to the OpenAlex-id **W2755950973**.

-The function **oaQueryBuild** supports the query creation by providing a set of arguments.

 In this example, we need to pass a single argument to the function, that is, the identifier of the entity to download: identifier = "W2755950973".